Jacques Anselme Dorthès: Works

 In 1788, he won the prize of the Royal Society of Sciences of Montpellier by writing the eulogy of Pierre Richer de Belleval.

 He published a number of entomological articles in the “Mémoires de la Société royale d'agriculture de France” of which he was a corresponding member.

 He was a member of the Linnean Society of London and he corresponded with James Edward Smith.

-He was also a competent geologist.
+He was also a geologist.
 We owe him a dissertation on the rolled pebbles of the Rhône composed with the Baron de Servières and dissertations on other stones around Nîmes including variolite.